- Published on

 Let's start using the caching system in our application.
 We will use the caching system in our index view.

-• First we need to import the cache from the django.core.cache module.
+- First we need to import the

 from django.core.cache import cache

-• Then we need to add the cache decorator to the index view.
+- Then we need to add the

 @cache_page(60 * 15)